 Securely sign online and invite others to sign

-Making an Utah Healthcare Power of Attorney
+FAQs about making an Utah Medical Power of Attorney

-A Utah Healthcare Power of Attorney is a legal document that grants a trusted person or entity the authority to make health-related decisions on your behalf, such as requesting or refusing certain medical treatments or procedures, when you cannot do so.
+A Utah Medical Power of Attorney is a legal document that grants a trusted person or entity the authority to make health-related decisions on your behalf, such as requesting or refusing certain medical treatments or procedures, when you cannot do so.

 The individual giving permission is known as the "principal," while the person or entity gaining powers is called the "agent."
 Suitable for Utah residents, our Power of Attorney for health care can be used in Salt Lake County, Utah County, Davis County, and in every other part of the state.
 All Utah Medical PoA forms from Rocket Lawyer can be edited to address your particular circumstances.
 This official legal document provides proof to healthcare facilities and other parties that your representative(s) can legally act in your interest when you are not able.

 It's quick and easy to give or receive the support you need with a free Utah Medical Power of Attorney template from Rocket Lawyer:

 This method will often end up being notably less expensive than finding and working with a traditional provider.
 If needed, you can start a Medical PoA on behalf of your spouse or another relative, and then have that person sign it once you've drafted it.
 Please remember that for this document to be accepted as legally valid, the principal must be a mentally competent adult when they sign.
 In the event that the principal is already incapacitated and unable to make their own decisions, a court-appointed conservatorship generally will be necessary.
 When dealing with this situation, it's best for you to connect with a lawyer.

 Every person over 18 years old should have a Medical Power of Attorney.
 Although it is painful to acknowledge, there could come a day when you cannot make important decisions on your own.
 Here are a few typical situations in which you might consider power of attorney to be useful: